dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Spring 2018.md

 ### b

-Since $f$ is irreducible by Eisenstein with $p=2$, $K$ is the splitting field of a separable irreducible polynomial and thus Galois over $\QQ$.
+$K$ is the splitting field of a separable polynomial and thus Galois over $\QQ$.
-Moreover, the Galois group is a transitive subgroup of $S^4$, so the possibilities are:
+Moreover, Since $f$ is irreducible by Eisenstein with $p=2$, the Galois group is a transitive subgroup of $S^4$, so the possibilities are:

 - $S_4$
 - $A_4$